by Daniel N. Clark

 Contra dancing is a

-wonderfully vigorous, community-building activity that soon had most of us
+wonderfully vigorous, community-building activity that soon had most of us realizing

-realizing we had never had more fun in our lives.
-An evening of contra dancing usually involves
+we had never had more fun in our lives.

-a circle and a square or two along with several contras, which are done in a
+two along with several contras, which are done in a line of partners, similar

-line of partners, similar to the Virginia Reel.
+to the Virginia Reel.
+In these dances,

-Quadrilles and English Country Dancing, couples dance with every other couple
+Country Dancing, couples dance with every other couple in the set, and partners

-in the set, and partners are constantly changing throughout the night, making
+are constantly changing throughout the night, making them highly sociable

 To bring this zesty